-The Cost Estimate was prepared for the internal use of the U.S. Army Corps of Engineers.
+The Cost Estimate was prepared for the internal use of USACE.
 Though not complying with all provisions of the Uniform Standards of Professional Appraisal Practice, the document does conform to USACE regulations.
-For purposes of the estimate, the appraiser had been advised that the U.S. Army Corps of Engineers operates under the Jurisdictional Exception provision of USPAP.
+For purposes of the estimate, the appraiser had been advised that USACE operates under the Jurisdictional Exception provision of USPAP.
 Standards #1 in part and #2 have not been complied with in the Cost Estimate.
 A Cost Estimate is not an appraisal as defined by USPAP.
 An appraisal is the process of developing an opinion of value.
 Uniform Standards of Professional Appraisal Practice (USPAP) 2014-2015 Edition, The Appraisal Foundation, Washington, DC, 2014, p.
 U-1.
 Cost is an estimate of fact, not an opinion of value, based upon land planning and engineering design parameters at a specific level of detail.
 As the design parameters are refined, the engineering and land planning facts may change necessitating a change in the Cost Estimate.
 The cost estimate report is not required to be in compliance with USPAP, i.e., since the Jurisdictional Exception is authorized.